Humanity’s shared history, obscured by Geology’s great error

 The Last of the Younger-Dryas Extinctions

 The Flood changed the entire planet.
-In addition to the obvious inundation of formerly abyssal landscapes, the newly introduced waters initiated global weather patterns that would transform regional ecosystems.
+In addition to the obvious inundation of formerly abyssal landscapes, the newly introduced waters initiated global, ocean-driven weather patterns that would transform regional ecosystems.
 Inland seas would evaporate, former rainforests would dry up, burn, and become deserts, former steppes would become rainforests, etc., – all recognized Younger-Dryas effects.
 These irreversible, Flood-induced changes would cause many extinctions.

 Though we will never know the flora and fauna lost in our ancestral, abyssal landscapes, we are nonetheless aware of many species that became extinct ~12,800 years before present in landscapes that we now occupy.
 For instance, in “Disappearance of Ice Age Megafauna and the Younger-Dryas Impact,” Firestone reports the loss of 82% of mammals weighing over 40kg in North America, 74% in South America, and 59% in Europe, 52% in Asia, and 16% in sub-Saharan Africa.
 Other publications reporting Younger-Dryas extinctions are readily available (e.g. here and here).